Adroiti/docs-for-code-review-tools/Pylint-relative-import.md

-Pattern: Prefer absolute over relative imports
+Pattern: Use of relative import instead of absolute import

 Issue: -